webarch-coop/ansible-role-ssh/README.md

 This role defaults to the recomendations from `ssh-audit` for [Debian Bullseye (Debian 11)](https://www.ssh-audit.com/hardening_guides.html#debian_11) and therefore results in A+ when testing with the [online web front-end to `ssh-audit`](https://www.ssh-audit.com/).

-For servers running OpenSSH older than [OpenSSH 8.4 (2020-09-27)](https://www.openssh.com/txt/release-8.4), the `sk` algorithms needs to be omitted from the `ssh_host_key_algorithms` array.
+For servers running OpenSSH older than OpenSSH 8.4, the `sk` algorithms need to be omitted from the `ssh_host_key_algorithms` array.

-The [Mozilla Modern (OpenSSH 6.7+)](https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67) recomendations can be followed by copying and uncommenting the commented list items in the [defaults/main.yml](defaults/main.yml) however note that [OpenSSH 6.7](https://www.openssh.com/txt/release-6.7) was released eight years ago (2014-10-06) so this is now a legacy configuration guide.
+The [Mozilla Modern (OpenSSH 6.7+)](https://infosec.mozilla.org/guidelines/openssh#modern-openssh-67) recomendations can be followed by copying and uncommenting the commented list items in the [defaults/main.yml](defaults/main.yml) however note that [OpenSSH 6.7](https://www.openssh.com/txt/release-6.7) was released eight years ago (2014-10-06) so this is a legacy, not a modern, configuration guide.

 ## Defaults